SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 - Use the _when an item or file is modified_ trigger.
 - Use the _Trigger Window Start Token_ & _Trigger Window End Token_ outputs from the trigger to infer what columnns changed since last time flow checked for item or file updates.

+For more info about how to use this action, see this tutorial video: [Introducing 'when an item or file modified' trigger and 'Get changes' action](https://youtu.be/AaWB3xlhJdc)

 > [!NOTE]
-> - The list or library should have Versioning configured in order to infer what columns or properties got modified since last change.
+> - The list or library should have versioning configured in order to infer what columns or properties got modified since last change.
 > - Only column changes are suported for lists and libraries.
 > - File content changes are not supported.
+> - Attachment changes are not supported.

 ### Get file content